SMFR SHAREHOLDER ALERT: Jakubowitz Law Reminds Sema4 Holdings Corp. Shareholders of a Lead Plaintiff Deadline of November 7, 2022

 NEW YORK, Oct.
-7, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Sema4 Holdings, Corp.
+14, 2022 ,/PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Sema4 Holdings, Corp.
 (NASDAQ: SMFR).

 To receive updates on the lawsuit, fill out the form: